Vaei/PredictedMovement/README.md

 ### Why are there multiple `UCharacterMovementComponent` and `ACharacter`?
 Developers who use this plugin need to fork it and change the inheritance so the abilities they want are present in their project's resulting `ACharacter`, thus they do not end up with abilities that their project does not require.
 There may be a `link` branch that has all abilties linked together for you but it is not always up to date, if this is the case, you can still use it as an example.

+### Why isn't `PrepMoveFor` and `SetMoveFor` being used for Stamina?
+Corrections occur in `UCharacterMovementComponent::ClientHandleMoveResponse` and the information is sent in `FStaminaMoveResponseDataContainer::ServerFillResponseData`.

+`PrepMoveFor` and `SetMoveFor` will actually undo the correction.

+A paraphrased explanation of why by Cedric 'eXi':

+Let's say the server corrects it to 5 and your move still has the old value of 50.
+Your saved moves will continue sprinting longer and cause another correction.
+Instead of running out of stamina you will probably have enough to keep sprinting and then send a new server move with a location that the server can't reach.
+The boolean (`bStaminaDrained`) also comes from the server.
+Doesn't sound right to override it with the saved move, and for saving it into the saved move, the InitialPosition function should be enough.
+That's what epic does, at least for the values that are used in `CombineWith`.

 # Usage
 Because each ability is a combination of `UCharacterMovementComponent` and `ACharacter` you will need to modify the plugin to inherit the abilities you want for your project.
 I recommend forking this repository to do that, so you can still pull in any future commits.